prometheusresearch/baseline-codebase/src/rex.forms/doc/web_form_configuration.rst

     :Constraints: Required
     :Description: This property allows the Form author to provide a more detailed description for the Enumeration/Row rather than displaying a code.
+This text can be marked up.

 help
     :Type: `Localized String Object`_
     :Description: This property allows the Form author to supply additional text that will be provided as help content for the Enumeration/Row.
-This property is optional.
+This property is optional and can contain marked up text.

 Event Object